pedromoreira-estg/topics-REST/PITCHME.md

 #HSLIDE
 ### What is it?
-Architectural Style for distriibute Hypermedia Systems
+* Architectural Style for distriibute Hypermedia Systems

-Originally described by Roy Fielding in his PhD [dissertation] (http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)
+* Originally described by Roy Fielding in his PhD [dissertation] (http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)

-6 guiding constraints
+* six guiding constraints
+> different authors may present a different organizations of the same principles

 #HSLIDE